vihugoos/eSports-duo-mobile/README.md

    ```

 2. Open the <strong>Expo</strong> app on your mobile and scan the <strong>QR Code</strong> displayed on the terminal and wait for the project to build.
 On IOS use the camera app to scan the QR Code.
+Remembering that you need to be connected to the same wi-fi network as your computer.

 <br/>